Shedding light on lesser-known and less common cancers

 • diarrhoea or constipation.

-Pancreatic NETs have additional symptoms such as blurred vision, excessive thirst, increased urination or a spike or drop in blood sugar.
+Pancreatic NETs have additional symptoms like blurred vision, excessive thirst, increased urination or a spike or drop in blood sugar.

 If the cancer is in its later stages, treatments for relieving some of the symptoms are usually considered, along with any of the above treatments if possible.
 Surgeons may insert a stent if there’s a blockage in either the head or tail of the pancreas.